top of page

 Several health tests have been recommended for the breed by the OFA (Canine Health Registry in America) & the breed Club in the States, the American Black & Tan Coonhound Club.
 These tests include screening for hip dysplasia, elbow dysplasia, cardiac (heart) evaluation, eye examination & blood testing for autoimmune thyroiditis.
 Sadly, the majority of dogs listed have incomplete results meaning our knowledge is sketchy.

-To see a clearer picture of breed health in the UK, the Black & Coonhound health team of Estella Saxton (Kennel Club Breed Health co-ordinator), and Stephanie Goodacre will be reaching out to owners & breeders to submit issues they feel their dogs may have.
+To see a clearer picture of breed health in the UK, the Black & Coonhound health team of Estella Saxton (Kennel Club Breed Health co-ordinator), and Stephanie Goodacre would love to hear from owners & breeders to submit issues they feel their dogs may have.

 PLEASE CLICK THE BELOW LINK TO ACCESS THE HEALTH SUBMISSION FORM